 Writing a Query Letter & Writing for Children

-This month we'll pick up where we left off about how to write a query letter to literary agents or publishers.
-Come with questions!
-Then we will discuss some things to remember when writing for children, whether that's picture books or young adult novels.
-Join the conversation!
+This month we picked up where we left off in April and discussed how to write a query letter to literary agents or publishers.
+Then we discussed some things to remember when writing for children, whether that's picture books or young adult novels.

 May 9, 2019

 Don't miss the next episode